dstackai/dstack/docs/docs/guides/apps.md

 </div>

 !!! info "NOTE:"
-    Cache saves files in its own storage and downloads them at startup.
+    Cache saves files in the configured storage and downloads them at startup.
 This improves performance and saves you from data transfer costs.

 #### Cleaning up the cache

-To clean up the cache, use the `dstack prune cache` CLI command, followed by the name of the configuration.
+To clean up the cache, use the [`dstack prune cache`](../reference/cli/prune.md) CLI command, followed by the name of the configuration.

+!!! info "NOTE:"
+    Check out the [`dstackai/dstack-examples`](https://github.com/dstackai/dstack-examples/blob/main/README.md) repo for source code and other examples.